 How to get your turntables to me :-

 Same Day Service:

 I can do a same day service by appointment.
 Often handy for those wishing to make a round trip here to visit Weymouth.
 I will need at least 6 to 7 hours to carry out servicing on a pair of turntables.
-Drop them off to me by 10am and they can be ready by 5pm.
+Drop them off in person to me by 10am and they can be ready by 5pm.
 Or alternatively they can be collected next day etc if staying in accommodation.